 Here are some questions you may want to ask of a prospective therapist.
 This focuses on personality and approach; for financial and insurance questions, go to the Using Insurance section of this guide.

 Health insurance is difficult to understand and ever- changing.
 Here are some answers to the most frequently asked questions, as well as a comprehensive list of what to ask your insurance company when you call them to inquire about your benefits.

 Remember, insurance plans are very different from one another, and change often.
 Because of this, it is always best to call your insurance company directly.

-This depends on whether your therapist is “in network” or “out of network”.
+The price range of therapy can vary widely based on your local area and your insurance coverage, as well as whether your chosen therapist is considered “in network” or “out of network” for insurance.
 If you are “in network” and have a deductible, you will need to pay the session fee to your therapist until your deductible is satisfied.
 If you are “in network” and don’t have a deductible (or your deductible has already been satisfied), you will just pay your co-pay.

 If you are “out of network”, you will pay the full fee to your therapist at the time of your appointment.
 Your therapist will then provide an invoice that you can submit to your insurance company for reimbursement.